top of page

 • They may act as a substitute in the original grade they entered the league.

-• If they are being replaced by a substitute, the substitute must be of the original or lower grade in which they entered the league.
+• If they are being replaced by a substitute, the substitute must be of the original (lower grade) in which they entered the league.

 Finals

-• Finalists will be determined based on results recorded on score sheets on Monday 1st December.
+• Finalists will be determined based on results recorded on score sheets by 9pm on Saturday 21st February 2026.
 Matches played after this date will not contribute to finalist selection.

 • If a player is unavailable for Finals Night, the next highest-placed player from within their group from will take their place in the final.